EliteMasterEric/Coroner/README.md

 Starting with version 1.5.0, Coroner now has support for multiple languages!
 Open the mod's config file (or use the Config Editor in R2Modman) to choose your desired language.

 Side note, custom language files placed in the plugin folder should work, just make sure you specify your language code in the config.

+# Modding Support

+Starting with version 2.1.0, Coroner now has a Modding API which allows other mods to access causes of death and assign your own.

 ## Issues
 Report any issues on the [Lethal Company Modding Discord](https://discord.com/channels/1168655651455639582/1180049504418930709).